SAP-archive/cloud-application-security-sample/prerequisites/README.md

 2. Select `Maven - Existing Maven Projects` in the dialog
 3. Import the module you want to work on, e.g. `spring-security-acl` by selecting the respective directory and clicking `OK`
 4. Finally, update the Maven Settings of the project by presssing `ALT+F5` and then `OK`.

+<a id="headline-4"></a>
+## REST API Testing Tools
+- [Postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop) is a Chrome Plugin that helps to create and test custom HTTP requests.
+- You might need to install another [`Postman Interceptor` Chrome Plugin](https://chrome.google.com/webstore/detail/postman-interceptor/aicmkgpgakddgnaphhhpliifpcfhicfo), which will help you to send requests which uses browser cookies through the `Postman` app.